LostRuins/lite.koboldai.net/README.md

 Simply open it in any browser, and it should work out of the box.
 All functionality is in a single static HTML file.
 You can run it directly from your desktop or throw it on some web server and serve it there too.
 E.g. Github pages, nginx, whatever.

-For assistance or feedback, look for Concedo in the KoboldAI Discord.
+For assistance or feedback, please reach out to us on Discord.